why is pongal celebrated

 4. This day marks a joyous culmination of the Pongal celebrations.

-Pongal Celebration State
+Pongal Celebration in Tamil Nadu

 Though Tamil Nadu is the epicenter of Pongal celebrations, the festival is also observed in other southern states like Karnataka and Andhra Pradesh.
 But why is Pongal celebrated?
 At its core, the festival—thanking nature for the harvest and celebrating together—remains the same across regions.
 Pongal brings people together in a spirit of joy, unity, and thanksgiving, spreading happiness wherever it is celebrated.

-Scientific Reason for the Pongal Festival
+What is the Scientific Reason behind the Pongal Festival?

 1. Solar Energy and Vitamin D